thomassie/thomassie.github.io/DogsOfZurich.md

 ![Dogs --- Dashboard_2nd.png]({{site.baseurl}}/img/Dogs --- Dashboard_2nd.png)

-On top of the heatmap I placed the **distribution** (**5**) of dog numbers along the owners age classes.
-In addition, the proportion of top *n* dog types is coloured in yellow to quickly compare it to the rest (grey).
+On top of the heatmap I placed a **first distribution** (**5**) of dog numbers related to owners age classes.
+In addition, the proportion of top *n* dog types is coloured in yellow to quickly compare it to all other dog types (grey).

 ![Dogs --- Dashboard_3rd.png]({{site.baseurl}}/img/Dogs --- Dashboard_3rd.png)

-To the right of the heatmap, a second distribution provides the viewer with dog numbers related to the top *n* dog types as well as the respective rank.
+To the right of the heatmap, a **second distribution** (**6**) provides the viewer with dog numbers related to the top *n* dog types as well as the respective rank.
 When hovering over the bars one can read the type, the number of dogs and its relative contribution to the top *n* group.

 This is the basic design of the dashboard.
 Now, let's switch to the actual topics why I designed this dashboard.